-Figure A-13 shows this information spatially, illustrating that units on the Palos Verdes Peninsula are generally not overcrowded.
+Figure A-15 shows this information spatially, illustrating that units on the Palos Verdes Peninsula are generally not overcrowded.
+All of the tracts in all four Peninsula cities have overcrowding rates below 8.2 percent, which is the statewide average.
 Units in the more urbanized areas to the east, with higher percentages of renters and smaller housing units, are more likely to be overcrowded.
+Tracts in the Wilmington and San Pedro areas have rates exceeding 20 percent in some cases.
+Further north, tracts in South Central Los Angeles, Compton, Southgate, Lynwood, Compton, and other more diverse and lower income communities have higher rates of overcrowding.